Azure-Samples/azure-batch-samples/Python/Storage/README.md

 attempt to pre-allocate file space and recreate the sub-directory structure as needed.

+As of version 0.9.0, the script will automatically default to skipping files where if the MD5 checksum of either the local file or the stored MD5 of the remote resource respectively matches the remote resource or local file, then the upload or download for the file will be skipped.
+This capability will allow one to perform rsync-like operations where only files that have changed will be transferred.
+This behavior can be forcefully disabled by specifying --no-skiponmatch.

 Please remember when using SAS keys that only container-level SAS keys will allow for entire directory uploading or container downloading.
 The container must also have been created beforehand, as containers cannot be created